What's the best way to fund your binge-watching habits?

 Be rewarded while you do nothing

 What's this called again?
 Oh, yeah: LIVING THE DREAM!
-Link your rewards credit card to your Netflix subscription account and you'll earn points for every minute of TV you watch.
+Link your rewards credit card to your Netflix subscription account and you'll earn points for watching TV.

 How to choose the *best rewards credit card:

 - Check the earn rate.
 How many points will you earn for each dollar you spend?

 - How much does the card cost you to own?
 The annual fee and interest rate can also end up costing you, so be sure to check these are competitive.

 A low rate card gives you a lower cost option to support your Netflix habits